sanskarGupta551/Audobon/Audobon___Project_Design.md

 # Audobon Comic Generator Project Design

 ## Overview
 Audobon is a powerful desktop application for creating comics, designed for individual creators.
 Built on Electron and powered by Google Cloud Platform's ML capabilities, it provides complete control over the comic creation process through an intuitive interface.
-The system leverages pre-trained models and efficient fine-tuning to deliver professional results while maintaining reasonable resource requirements.
+The system leverages intelligent component assembly from established models and efficient fine-tuning to deliver professional results while maintaining reasonable resource requirements.

 ## Core Principles
 1. **Individual Empowerment**